Introduction

 Why No Sticky Footer API?

 Jetpack Compose doesn’t have a dedicated API for sticky footers, but don’t worry!
 We’ll show you how to build it without using a Box.
-In Compose, you have a LazyColumn
+In Compose, you have a LazyColumn with a useful sticky header feature, but there’s no built-in solution for a sticky footer.

 Sticky Footer Challenge in Jetpack Compose

 If you’ve been wondering how to implement a sticky footer, we’ve got you covered.
-Instead of relying on Box
+Instead of relying on Box, we’ll take a different approach.

 Alternative Approach Without Box

-To achieve this, we place the footer directly within the layout hierarchy instead of wrapping everything in a Box
+To achieve this, we place the footer directly within the layout hierarchy instead of wrapping everything in a Box.
+We’ll structure our LazyColumn and footer separately but still align the footer at the bottom of the screen.

 Compose Modifiers